AstraZeneca: Bildman fraud, sexual harassment and faithless servant clawback

 On 4 February 1998, Astra USA sued Lars Bildman, its former president and chief executive officer, seeking US$15 million for defrauding the company.
 The sum included US$2.3 million in company funds he allegedly used to fix up three of his homes, plus money the company paid as the result of the EEOC investigation.
 Astra's lawsuit alleged Bildman sexually harassed and intimidated employees, used company funds for yachts and sex workers, destroyed documents and records, and concocted: "tales of conspiracy involving ex-KGB agents and competitors.
 This was in a last-ditch effort to distract attention from the real wrongdoer, Bildman himself."
 Bildman had already pleaded guilty in US District Court for failing to report more than US$1 million in income on his tax returns.
 In addition, several female co-workers filed personal sexual-harassment lawsuits against Bildman.
 In April 1998, Bildman was sentenced to 21 months in prison three months after he pled guilty to filing false Federal tax returns.

 In February 1998, AstraZenaca's U.S. affiliate Astra U.S.A. agreed to a $10 million settlement after an Equal Employment Opportunity Commission investigation which started in May 1996 found that sexual harassment against female employees.
 120 former female employees of Astra were interviewed during the inquiry, with about 80 of them being identified as able to file claims.
 Astra U.S.A. also issued a statement of apology for the hostile work environment.

 In Astra USA v.
 Bildman, 914 N.E.2d 36 (Mass.
 2009), applying New York's faithless servant doctrine, the court held that a company's employee who had engaged in financial misdeeds and sexual harassment must "forfeit all of his salary and bonuses for the period of disloyalty".
 The court held that this was the case even if the employee "otherwise performed valuable services", and that the employee was not entitled to recover restitution for the value of those other services.
 The decision attracted a good deal of attention by legal commentators.

 CAFÉ study

 In 2004, University of Minnesota research participant Dan Markingson took his own life while enrolled in an industry-sponsored pharmaceutical trial comparing three FDA-approved atypical antipsychotics: Seroquel (quetiapine), Zyprexa (olanzapine), and Risperdal (risperidone).
 University of Minnesota Professor of Bioethics Carl Elliott noted that Markingson was enrolled in the study against the wishes of his mother, Mary Weiss, and that he was forced to choose between enrolling in the study or being involuntarily committed to a state mental institution.
 A 2005 FDA investigation cleared the university.
-Nonetheless, controversy around the case has continued.
-A Mother Jones article resulted in a group of university faculty members sending a public letter to the university Board of Regents urging an external investigation into Markingson's death.
+Nonetheless, controversy around the case has continued after a Mother Jones article was published.